influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/query_language/data_exploration.md

 [Frequently Asked Questions](/influxdb/v1.2/troubleshooting/frequently-asked-questions/#how-do-i-select-data-with-a-tag-that-has-no-value)
 document for more information.

-#### Example 6: Use a regular expression to specify a tag with a value
+#### Example 6: Use a regular expression to specify a tag with a value in the WHERE clause

 ```
 > SELECT MEAN("water_level") FROM "h2o_feet" WHERE "location" =~ /./